abcxyzi/RadSeg/README.md

 ## Download Links

-The official RadSeg dataset can be downloaded from the [QUT Research Data Repository](https://data.researchdatafinder.qut.edu.au/dataset/radseg).
-The dataset contains the following parts:
+The official RadSeg dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/abcxyzi/radseg-icassp-2024).
+The total size of the combined datasets is approximately `156 GB`.
+RadSeg contains the following parts:

 ### Raw IQ Data

-- `RadSeg-IQ-Train` - approx. file size of 29.3 GB (8 parts)
+- `RadSeg-IQ-Train` - approx. file size of 29.3 GB
-- `RadSeg-IQ-Validation` - approx. file size of 4.9 GB (2 parts)
+- `RadSeg-IQ-Validation` - approx. file size of 4.9 GB
-- `RadSeg-IQ-Test` - approx. file size of 4.9 GB (2 parts)
+- `RadSeg-IQ-Test` - approx. file size of 4.9 GB

 ### Segmentation Masks (Channel-wise Annotations)